Feeds:

 Two weeks later, at St. Louis, Sutton pitched another five-hit shutout.
 Boxscore

 Sutton’s third win against the 1976 Cardinals was an unusual one for him.
-In the Dodgers’ last game before the all-star break, manager Walter Alston asked Sutton whether he could pitch in relief that afternoon at St. Louis.
+In the Dodgers’ last game before the all-star break, manager Walter Alston asked Sutton whether he could pitch in relief that day at St. Louis.
 Sutton hadn’t made a relief appearance in five years.
 “What could I say except, ‘OK, Skip,’ ” Sutton recalled.

 Sutton entered the game in the seventh, pitched three innings and got the win, his first as a reliever since 1968.
 Boxscore